 - Process of testing

 - Roles and responsibilities of each team member

 - Types of Testing ( Load testing, Security testing, Performace testing etc.)

 - Testing approach & automation tool if applicable

 - Adding new defects, re-testing, Defect triage, Regression Testing and test sign off

 Step#3 Test Environment

-- Define number of requirement and setup required for each environment
+- Define the number of requirement and setup required for each environment

 - Define backup of test data and restore strategy